 OLIVER DE LA PAZ

-Oliver de la Paz (Co-Chair, Advisory Board) is the author of five collections of poetry, Names Above Houses, Furious Lullaby (SIU Press 2001, 2007), Requiem for the Orchard (U. of Akron Press, 2010), winner of the Akron Poetry Prize chosen by Martìn Espada, Post Subject: A Fable (U. of Akron Press, 2014), and the forthcoming book The Boy in the Labyrinth (U. of Akron Press, 2019).
-He is the co-editor with Stacey Lynn Brown of A Face to Meet the Faces: An Anthology of Contemporary Persona Poetry (U. of Akron Press, 2012).
-A former member of the Board of Trustees for the Association of Writers and Writing Programs and a recipient of a NYFA Fellowship Award and a GAP Grant from Artist Trust, his work has appeared in journals like Virginia Quarterly Review, North American Review, Tin House, Poetry, and in anthologies such as Asian American Poetry: The Next Generation.
-He teaches at the College of the Holy Cross and in the Low-Residency MFA Program at Pacific Lutheran University.
+Oliver de la Paz (Co-Chair, Advisory Board) is the author of Names Above Houses, Furious Lullaby (SIU Press 2001, 2007), Requiem for the Orchard (U. of Akron Press, 2010), winner of the Akron Poetry Prize, Post Subject: A Fable (U. of Akron Press, 2014), and The Boy in the Labyrinth (U. of Akron Press, 2019).
+He is the co-editor of A Face to Meet the Faces: An Anthology of Contemporary Persona Poetry (U. of Akron Press, 2012).
+A former member of the Board of Trustees for the Association of Writers and Writing Programs and a recipient of a NYFA Fellowship and a GAP Grant from Artist Trust, his work has appeared in Virginia Quarterly Review, North American Review, Tin House, Poetry, and in anthologies such as Asian American Poetry: The Next Generation.
+He teaches at the College of the Holy Cross and in Pacific Lutheran University’s Low-Residency MFA Program.

-Kazim Ali was born in the United Kingdom to Muslim parents of Indian, Iranian and Egyptian descent.
-He received a B.A. and M.A. from the University of Albany-SUNY, and an M.F.A. from New York University.
-His books encompass several volumes of poetry, including Sky Ward (Wesleyan, 2013), winner of the Ohioana Book Award in Poetry; The Far Mosque (Alice James Books, 2005), winner of Alice James Books’ New England/New York Award; The Fortieth Day (BOA Editions Ltd., 2008); All One’s Blue (Harper Collins, 2015); Inquisition (Wesleyan, 2018); and the cross-genre text Bright Felon (Wesleyan, 2012).
-His novels include the recently published The Secret Room: A String Quartet (Kaya Press, 2017) and a new hybrid memoir, Silver Road: Essays, Maps, & Calligraphies (Tupelo Press, 2018), and among his books of essays is Fasting for Ramadan: Notes from a Spiritual Practice (Tupelo Press, 2011).
-Ali is an associate professor of Creative Writing and Comparative Literature at Oberlin College.
+Kazim Ali was born in the U.K. to Muslim parents of Indian, Iranian and Egyptian descent.
+He received a B.A. and M.A. from the University of Albany-SUNY, and an M.F.A. from NYU.
+His books of poetry include Sky Ward (Wesleyan, 2013), winner of the Ohioana Book Award in Poetry; The Far Mosque (Alice James Books, 2005), winner of Alice James Books’ New England/New York Award; The Fortieth Day (BOA Editions Ltd., 2008); All One’s Blue (Harper Collins, 2015); Inquisition (Wesleyan, 2018); and the cross-genre text Bright Felon (Wesleyan, 2012).
+His novels include The Secret Room: A String Quartet (Kaya Press, 2017), a new hybrid memoir, Silver Road: Essays, Maps, & Calligraphies (Tupelo Press, 2018), and a books of essays, Fasting for Ramadan: Notes from a Spiritual Practice (Tupelo Press, 2011).
+Ali is a professor of Literature and Creative Writing at UC San Diego.

 Margaret Breed is an event planner and non-profit fundraiser with particular expertise in event logistics, arts organizations, theater companies, and donor experience.
 She currently serves as the Director of Special Events for The Drama League and has served as Director of Special Events at the Brooklyn Academy of Music and as a Group and Event Sales Assistant at the New York City Opera.

-Marilyn Chin is the award-winning poet and author of A Portrait of the Self as Nation, Hard Love Province, Rhapsody in Plain Yellow, Dwarf Bamboo, The Phoenix Gone, The Terrace Empty, and Revenge of the Mooncake Vixen.
-She has also translated poems by the modern Chinese poet Ai Qing, co-translated poems by the Japanese poet Gozo Yoshimasu, and has won numerous awards, including the United Artist Foundation Fellowship, the Radcliffe Institute Fellowship at Harvard, the Rockefeller Foundation Fellowship at Bellagio, the Anisfield Wolf Book Award, two NEAs, the Stegner Fellowship, the PEN/Josephine Miles Award, five Pushcart Prizes, and a Fulbright Fellowship to Taiwan.
-Additionally, she has been featured in a variety of anthologies and series, including The Norton Anthology of Literature by Women and The Norton Anthology of Modern and Contemporary Poetry, The Penguin Anthology of 20th Century Poetry, The Best American Poetry, Bill Moyers’ The Language of Life, and Poetry Everywhere.
-Recently, she was guest poet at universities in Beijing, Shanghai, Singapore, Hong Kong, Manchester, Sydney, Berlin, Iowa and elsewhere.
+Marilyn Chin is the author of A Portrait of the Self as Nation, Hard Love Province, Rhapsody in Plain Yellow, Dwarf Bamboo, The Phoenix Gone, The Terrace Empty, and Revenge of the Mooncake Vixen.
+She has translated poems by Ai Qing and Gozo Yoshimasu, and won numerous awards, including the United Artist Foundation Fellowship, the Rockefeller Foundation Fellowship at Bellagio, two NEAs, the PEN/Josephine Miles Award, five Pushcart Prizes, and a Fulbright Fellowship to Taiwan.
+Additionally, she has been featured in various anthologies, including The Norton Anthology of Literature by Women and The Norton Anthology of Modern and Contemporary Poetry, The Penguin Anthology of 20th Century Poetry, and The Best American Poetry.
 She is Professor Emerita at San Diego State University and presently serves as a Chancellor at the Academy of American Poets.

 M. Evelina Galang

-M. Evelina Galang has been named one of the 100 most influential Filipinas in the United States and at-large by the Filipina Women’s Network.
-She is the author of the story collection Her Wild American Self (Coffee House Press, 1996), novels One Tribe (New Issues Press, 2006), and Angel De La Luna and the Fifth Glorious Mystery (Coffee House Press, 2013), and the editor of Screaming Monkeys: Critiques of Asian American Images (Coffee House Press, 2003).
-Lolas’ House: Filipino Women Living With War (Curbstone Books, 2017) is Galang’s creative nonfiction work documenting the testimonies of 16 surviving Filipina “Comfort Women” and their fight for justice.
+M. Evelina Galang is the author of the story collection Her Wild American Self (Coffee House Press, 1996), novels One Tribe (New Issues Press, 2006) and Angel De La Luna and the Fifth Glorious Mystery (Coffee House Press, 2013), the nonfiction work Lolas’ House: Filipino Women Living With War (Curbstone Books, 2017), and the editor of Screaming Monkeys: Critiques of Asian American Images (Coffee House Press, 2003).
 Among her numerous awards are the 2004 Association of Writers & Writing Programs (AWP) Prize for the Novel, the 2007 Global Filipino Literary Award for ONE TRIBE, the 2004 Gustavus Myers Outstanding Book Awards Advancing Human Rights, and a 2002 Senior Research Fellowship from Fulbright.
 Galang directs the MFA Creative Writing Program at the University of Miami and is core faculty and board member of Voices of Our Nations Arts Foundation (VONA/Voices).

-Kimiko Hahn is the author of nine books of poems, including: Brain Fever (W.W.
-Norton, 2014) and Toxic Flora (WWN, 2010), The Narrow Road to the Interior (WWN, 2006), The Unbearable Heart (Kaya, 1996), which received an American Book Award, and Earshot (Hanging Loose Press, 1992), which was awarded the Theodore Roethke Memorial Poetry Prize and an Association of Asian American Studies Literature Award.
-As part of her service to the CUNY community, she initiated a Chapbook Festival that became an annual event co-sponsored by major literary organizations, and has since published numerous chapbooks, including: Ragged Evidence, A Field Guide to the Intractable, Boxes with Respect, The Cryptic Chamber, Resplendent Slug, and Dovetail.
-Her honors include a Guggenheim Fellowship, PEN/Voelcker Award, Shelley Memorial Prize, a Lila Wallace-Reader’s Digest Writers’ Award as well as fellowships from the National Endowment for the Arts and the N.Y.
-Foundation for the Arts.
-She is a distinguished professor in the MFA Program in Creative Writing & Literary Translation at Queens College, The City University of New York and has taught for literary organizations such as the Fine Arts Work Center, Cave Canem, and Kundiman.
+Kimiko Hahn is the author of nine books of poems, including Brain Fever (W.W.
+Norton, 2014), Toxic Flora (WWN, 2010), The Narrow Road to the Interior (WWN, 2006), The Unbearable Heart (Kaya, 1996), which won the American Book Award, and Earshot (Hanging Loose Press, 1992), which won the Theodore Roethke Memorial Poetry Prize and an Association of Asian American Studies Literature Award.
+Her chapbooks include Ragged Evidence, A Field Guide to the Intractable, Boxes with Respect, The Cryptic Chamber, Resplendent Slug, and Dovetail.
+Her honors include a Guggenheim Fellowship, PEN/Voelcker Award, Shelley Memorial Prize, and a Lila Wallace-Reader’s Digest Writers’ Award.
+She is a distinguished professor in the MFA Program in Creative Writing & Literary Translation at Queens College, CUNY and has taught at the Fine Arts Work Center, Cave Canem, and Kundiman.
 In 2016, Hahn was elected President of the Board of Governors, Poetry Society of America.

 Lawson Fusao Inada was born in 1938 in Fresno, California, a third-generation Japanese American.
-In 1942, Inada and his family were sent to internment camps, first in Fresno, then in Arkansas and Colorado; he was one of the youngest to live in the camps.
-A jazz bass player and jazz aficionado, he studied poetry with Philip Levine at Fresno State University.
+In 1942, Inada and his family were sent to internment camps, first in Fresno, then in Arkansas and Colorado.
 Inada’s collections of poetry include Before the War: Poems as They Happened (1971); Legends from Camp (1992), winner of the American Book Award; Just Into/Nations (1996); and Drawing the Line (1997), winner of the Oregon Book Award.
-He edited the anthology Only What We Carry: The Japanese Internment Experience (2000), a major contribution to the record of the Japanese American experience.
-He narrated the PBS documentaries Children of the Camps and Conscience and Constitution and is featured in the video What It Means to Be Free: A Video About Poetry and Japanese American Internment and the animated film Legends from Camp, made with his son, Miles Inada.
+He edited the anthology Only What We Carry: The Japanese Internment Experience (2000), narrated the PBS documentaries Children of the Camps and Conscience and Constitution, and is featured in the animated film Legends from Camp, made with his son, Miles Inada.
 Inada was appointed Oregon poet laureate in 2006.
-His awards include a Guggenheim Fellowship, fellowships from the National Endowment for the Arts, and a Creative Arts Grant from the Civil Liberties Public Education Fund.
+His awards include a Guggenheim Fellowship, fellowships from the NEA, and a Creative Arts Grant from the Civil Liberties Public Education Fund.